7 Temasek Boulevard, #12-07 Suntec Tower One, Singapore 038987martin@prosecsingapore.com · +65 8898 4830

 FAQ

-This article is general information.
-The correct treatment depends on your company’s facts, documents, transactions and filing history.
+No. This article is for general business understanding.
+The right treatment still depends on your company documents, transaction facts, filing history and current regulations.

 Ask ProSec about this topic

-Message us with your UEN, business activity, shareholder/director profile and filing concern.
-We will point you to the right next step.
+Message ProSec with your UEN, business activity, shareholder/director profile and your question about Singapore Trading Company Setup: Incorporation, GST, Accounting and Cross-Border Risks.
+We will point you to the most relevant company secretary, accounting, tax or incorporation next step.

 WhatsApp Us Now